antonysama/Abstractive_Summarization/README.md

 (Under 'My Drive' you will find a clone of the oroginal repo (PreSumm).
 Under 'bert_data' is pre-preprocessed data.
 Under 'models' a pretrained  model.
 Under  'stanford' pre-loaded stanford-core-nlp files.)

 **STEP 1 - Open colab using the account id & p/w sent.
-Do not mount google drive untill you finish installing the dependnecy on step 2.
-To enable GPU : Runtime -> Change runtime type -> Hardware Accelerator-> GPU. **
+Do not mount google drive untill installing of the dependnecy on STEP 2.
+If GPU is needed : Runtime -> Change runtime type -> Hardware Accelerator-> GPU. **

     To cross-check GPU run: